Grapevine, California: Geography

-Before the road was straightened and widened during 1933–34 by the three-lane Ridge Route Alternate (US 99), the Grapevine was infamous for its high accident rate.
-There are escape ramps branching off both sides of the downward part of the road for heavy trucks whose brakes fail on this five mile long, 6% grade, 1600-foot ascent - and now straight - grade.
+Before the road was straightened and widened during 1933–1934 by the three-lane Ridge Route Alternate (U.S. Route 99), the Grapevine was infamous for its high accident rate.
+Escape ramps branch off both sides of the downward part of the road for heavy trucks whose brakes fail on this five-mile, 6% grade that descends 1,600 ft (490 m).

 The Grapevine is subject to severe weather and closure to traffic in winter.
-The stretch of I-5 through the Grapevine and the Tejon Pass is sometimes closed by the California Highway Patrol, generally because of the icy conditions combined with the steep grade of the pass, and the high volume of traffic during the winter holidays.
-Occasionally, heavy rains will cause mud and rockslides, closing the freeway.
+The stretch of I-5 through the Grapevine and the Tejon Pass is sometimes closed by the California Highway Patrol, generally because of icy conditions in winter months, combined with the steep grade of the pass and the high volume of traffic.
+Occasionally, heavy rains will cause mud and rock slides, closing the highway.
 The Highway Patrol is also concerned, especially with the large number of big-rigs that pass through, that just one accident in the icy or snowy conditions might force traffic to slow down or come to a complete stop, leaving hundreds of vehicles stalled at once.
-Whenever there is such a closure, traffic must either wait for it to reopen, or endure a slow multi-hour detour.
+Whenever there is such a closure, traffic must either wait for it to reopen, or endure a slow, multi-hour detour.